edsgard/scphaser/README.md

 ```

 ## Tutorial
-Once you've installed scphaser you are able to follow the vignette, see "inst/doc/scphaser.html".
+Once you've installed scphaser you will be able to follow the vignette, see "inst/doc/scphaser.html".